OverkillGuy/literate-wordle/README.md

 For ease of development, a `Makefile` is provided, use it like this:

-	make  # equivalent to "make all" = install lint test build
+	make  # equivalent to "make all" = install lint docs test build
 	# run only specific tasks:
 	make install
 	make lint